15 Hidden Secrets Of Open-Minded People That Truly Set Them Apart

 Envato Elements

 They know that first impressions can be deceiving and that people are complex.
-Instead of jumping to conclusions, open-minded people take the time to gather information, consider different viewpoints, and reserve judgement until they have a more complete picture.
+Instead of jumping to conclusions, they take the time to gather information, consider different viewpoints, and reserve judgement until they have a more complete picture.
 This allows them to avoid misunderstandings and build more meaningful connections with others.

 9. They acknowledge their own biases.